-It’s taken a long time for marketers to really get to grips with social media.
+It’s taken a long time for digital marketers to really get to grips with social media.
 In fact, it’s only in the last five years or so that they’ve begun to successfully leverage this powerful online tool.

 Today social media impacts almost every part of our lives.
 It’s routinely used by families to stay in contact and gets a mention every news day on every news channel.
 People use it to form groups of support and action.
 They even use it to get closer to their favourite consumer brands.

-For marketers, social media presents an enormous challenge – there are several platforms to choose from and each has its own individual etiquette.
-This has given the rise in recent times to social media managers, marketing specialists who focus on only one thing: How to get the best out of Facebook, Twitter et al.
+For digital marketers, social media presents an enormous challenge – there are several platforms to choose from and each has its own individual etiquette.
+This has given the rise in recent times to social media managers, digital marketing specialists who focus on only one thing: How to get the best out of Facebook, Twitter et al.

 If you’re a business trying to make the most of social media, what does a successful manager look like?
 The truth is that anyone can call themselves a social media manager.
 That doesn’t mean, however, they are any good at it.